Reidaa/robbot/robback/README.md

 ## TODO

 - [ ] Make it deploy
+  - [ ] Setup a VPS
+    - [ ] Install docker
+  - [ ] Make the pipeline to build and push the project's docker image
 - [ ] Protect the API
 - [ ] Test with discord front using the /search route
 - [ ] Route to track new mangas on a given discord server